Black cat: As a positive omen in Britain and Ireland

-A black feral cat.
 Some cultures are superstitious about black cats, ascribing either good or bad luck to them.

 The superstitions surrounding black cats vary from culture to culture, and black cats have positive associations in the Celtic nations and England, where a black cat crossing one's path is considered good luck.
 In 2014, the animal welfare organisation RSPCA stated that "in UK folklore, black cats symbolise good luck".
 Scottish lore holds that a black cat's arrival at a new home signifies prosperity, while Welsh lore states that a black cat brings good health:

 The Gaels had traditions of feral and sometimes malevolent black cats.
 In Scottish mythology, a fairy known as the Cat sìth takes the form of a black cat with a white spot on its chest.